its0x08/duckduckgo/README.md

 ## Contributors

-If you decide to make a pull request to suggest your changes to the project, please dont forget to add your name to the CONTRIBUTING.md file.
+If you decide to make a pull request to suggest your changes to the project, please don't forget to add your name to the CONTRIBUTING.md file.

 ## Pull Requests & Issues
 You have a new feature in mind?

 The code is buggy, wont run as expected and you happen to know __python__?

 Please make a __Pull Request (_PR_)__ suggesting you changes.

-Otherwise you can always open an __Issue__ to help imporve this project.
+Otherwise you can always open an __Issue__ to help improve this project.